Planetbiru/MagicAppBuilder/manual.md

 MagicAppBuilder is a powerful tool for creating applications quickly, allowing users to design and manage both the front-end and back-end of their software with minimal coding.
 This guide will take you through each step, from installation to generating modules, and ensure you have a smooth experience with the platform.

+Steps 1 and 2 are preparation.
+You only need to do them once.

 ## Step 1: Install the Server

 Before you can begin using MagicAppBuilder, you must install a server.
 The server should include the following components: